boucadair/CATS-framework/draft-ldbc-cats-framework.md

 A C-PS computes paths that lead to Egress CATS-Forwarders according to both service and network metrics that were advertised.
 A C-PS may be collocated with an Ingress CATS-Forwarder (as shown in {{fig-cats-example-overlay}}) or logically centralized (in a centralized model or hybrid model).

 This document does not specify any algorithm for path computation and selection purposes to be supported by C-PSes.
-These algorithms are out of the scope of this document.
 However, it is expected that a service request or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service contact instance.

 In the example shown in  {{fig-cats-example-overlay}}, the client sends a service access via the network through the "CATS-Forwarder 1", which is an Ingress CATS-Forwarder.
 Note that, a service access may consist of one or more service packets (e.g., Session Initiation Protocol (SIP) {{?RFC3261}}, HTTP {{?RFC9112}}, IPv6 {{?RFC8200}}, SRv6 {{?RFC8754}} or Real-Time Streaming Protocol (RTSP) {{?RFC7826}}) that carry the CS-ID and potential parameters.
 The Ingress CATS-Forwarder classifies the packets using the information provided by the CATS classifier (C-TC).
 When a matching classification entry is found for the packets, the Ingress CATS-Forwarder encapsulates and forwards them to the C-PS selected Egress CATS-Forwarder.
 When these packets reach the Egress CATS-Forwarder, the outer header of the possible overlay encapsulation will be removed and the inner packets will be sent to the relevant service contact instance.